OpenSecuritySummit/oss2018/content/outcomes/tracks/Misc/user-sessions/msc-application-security.md

    - AppSec trainers
    - Companies with AppSec training programmes

-The aim of the survey is to establish what people are using, then broach what people want, and which tools link to which programmes.
+The aim of the survey is to establish what people are using, then broach what people want, and establish which tools link to which programmes.

 ## Identified Questions

--The survey should ask the following questions:
+The survey should ask the following questions:

    - What current learning objectives are used
    - What skills are needed to form an AppSec training programme